 Year End Awards are presented to Members who have qualified by placing in the eligible class 2 or more times during the season.
 With the exception of Novice Classes, a Year End Award is available for every class on the show program!
 We also have Aggregate awards for: Hunter, Dressage, Western Dressage, Junior, Intermediate, Senior, Over-All English, Over-All Western, Trail, Equitation, Showmanship, Buster Bojo Brown Versatility Award, and Over-All Aggregate.
 Details on these awards and how to qualify can be found on our “Year End Awards” page.

 Every year, DRC recognizes members who have made significant contributions to the club or in the show ring with our Members Choice awards.
-2017 winners are:
+Categories are:

 Do you know a deserving someone for any of these?
 We need your nominations- see the Year End Awards page for details.

-The Delta Riding Club will celebrate its 70th anniversary in 2018 and we are having a party!
-Details will be available soon, watch Facebook for the most up to date updates.
+The Delta Riding Club celebrated it’s 70th year of operation in 2018!
 Still operating under its original Constitution, signed on April 21, 1948, its charter members represented families of the local farming community including Albert Huff, Hugh Reynolds, Ken Davie and RB Coleman.
 Today, the club still has strong ties to agriculture and with support from the Delta Agricultural Society, continues to foster family participation at all its events.
 Our shows provide a competitive atmosphere for novice and seasoned exhibitors alike; new members are welcome.
 Everyone is welcome to show at Delta Riding Club, DRC Members receive discounted show rates and are eligible to win Year And Awards.